evgenyslab/remoteImageVisualizer/README.md

 - open image in new window (popup)
 - can manifest file be removed?
 - can html be auto generated in runtime?
-- UNBIND SOCKET FROM HTTP
+- UNBIND SOCKET FROM HTTP (done)
+- clean webserver thread exit needed on ctrl-c or ctrl-d

 ## Example